-You can cancel your parking at any time by contacting the Parking & Transportation Office.
+You can cancel your parking at any time through your online parking dashboard or by contacting the Parking & Transportation Office.
 To obtain parking after canceling, you would need to submit a new parking request form.
-Note that for affiliates and other monthly-rate parkers, it is important to contact the Parking & Transportation Office if you no longer need parking; otherwise, you will continue to get charged the monthly parking fee.
+Note that for affiliates and other monthly-rate parkers, it is important to contact the Parking & Transportation Office if you no longer need parking; otherwise, you will continue to be charged the monthly parking fee.

 Eligible employees and students who are interested in forming a carpool should follow these steps: